adpoe/Computer_Vision_Coursework/prog_assignments/hw07/README.md

 ## Graded Files
 - The three files which the assignment prompt specifically notes will be graded are:
-1. computeSPMHistogram.m -- this is included, and you will see the changes I implemented to get this to work.
+1. **computeSPMHistogram.m** -- this is included, and you will see the changes I implemented to get this to work.
 My changes are commented
-2. findLabelsKNN.m -- this is included, and was written from scratch, to suit my implementation
+2. **findLabelsKNN.m** -- this is included, and was written from scratch, to suit my implementation
-3. main script --> named: 'getImagesAndLabels.m'.
+3. **main script** --> named: **'getImagesAndLabels.m**'.
 This is the main script I wrote for this project.
 It performs all calculations requested, and displays the accuracy results of each KNN run, upon completion.

 ## Notes and Instructions
 * To Note:  I have used a smaller subset in my own testing, and this file still takes about 1-minute run on my computer.